 - The logs are viewed in Orchestrator with the default sort order in the grid (sort by Time descending).

-However, the database and exported .csv file are not affected.
+However, this does not affect the database and exported .csv file.

 Both server exceptions from Orchestrator, and the stack trace on the Job Details window, are logged in English, regardless of what language was chosen by the user.